 Called the 'Highway of Tomorrow', the Cadillac Eldorado Brougham Town Car Concept would provide attendees of the New York Motorama an apparent glimpse into an extravagant future.
-Much praise would be lauded upon the car when it appeared at the Paris Salon in October of 1956.
-However, after much praise, the Town Car model would be lost into the background as production of the Eldorado Brougham kicked into gear.
+Much praise would be lauded to the car when it appeared at the Paris Salon in October of 1956.
+However, after much praise, the Town Car model would be lost in the background as production of the Eldorado Brougham kicked into gear.

 The Town Car Concept would be ordered to the Warhoops salvage yard to be destroyed.
 However, the staff at Warhoops could not bring themselves to destroy the car and would hide it away under a tarpaulin until it came to be discovered by the renowned Joe Bortz in 1989.
 Bortz would take the car and would not restore it, but instead, would sell it to Roy Warshawsky of J.C.
 Whitney.

 After Warshawsky's passing, **** Baruk would come to own the car and would send the car to RM Auto Restoration to complete the car's restoration.
-By the time the car's restoration would be completed it would be mated to a 1956 365-cubic inch V-8 engine and would sport such trimmings as gold-plated valve covers and dual four-barrel carburetors.
-Interestingly, since the car began its life as a concept and would be brought to working order through the restoration the car would not be road legal, but would be the perfect automobile to unload at a show.
+By the time the car's restoration would be completed, it would be mated to a 1956 365-cubic inch V-8 engine and would sport such trimmings as gold-plated valve covers and dual four-barrel carburetors.
+Interestingly, since the car began its life as a concept and would be brought to working order through the restoration the car would not be road legal but would be the perfect automobile to unload at a show.

 Though not the Town Car Concept, the Eldorado Brougham would still command kingly sums.
 Often twice the price of other Eldorado, and even more than the Rolls-Royce Silver Cloud of the same year, the Eldorado Brougham was considered the pinnacle.
-Equipped with air suspension and power seats, the Eldorado Brougham the ride in the car was sheer luxury and comfort.
+Equipped with air suspension and power seats, the Eldorado Brougham ride in the car was sheer luxury and comfort.
 The car rode as high over the bumps as its stratospheric price.

 While the Eldorado Brougham would be considered one of the most priceless jewels in Cadillac's crown, the Town Car Concept would have to be considered the rarest of the priceless jewels.
 And it almost had been lost forever.
-Instead, the non road legal Cadillac Eldorado Brougham Town Car Concept was expected shine once more and garner between $300,000 and $500,000.
+Instead, the non-road legal Cadillac Eldorado Brougham Town Car Concept was expected to shine once more and garner between $300,000 and $500,000.

 Durmisevich, Glen.
 '1957 & 1958 Cadillac Eldorado Brougham', (http://history.gmheritagecenter.com/wiki/index.php/1957_%26_58_Cadillac_Eldorado_Brougham).
 Heritage Center: Generations of GM History. http://history.gmheritagecenter.com/wiki/index.php/1957_%26_58_Cadillac_Eldorado_Brougham.
 Retrieved 3 January 2012.